its-iqram/play-ultangber/README.md

 ## License

-MIT — free to use, modify, and distribute.
+MIT — NOT free to use, modify, and distribute.

 ---